Cognitive-Motor Training (CMT)

 Everything you do in sports and life involves perceiving outside information, processing it to decide on the appropriate response, and then reacting as quickly and efficiently as possible.
-SwitchedOn’s Perceptual Cognitive Motor (PCM) training methodology harnesses the power of this perceive, decide, and react process using the SwitchedOn app to help you achieve better results faster.
+SwitchedOn’s cognitive-motor training (CMT) methodology harnesses the power of this perceive, decide, and react process using the SwitchedOn app to help you achieve better results faster.

 The Science